 Plato, too, like every great man, consumed his own times.
-What is a great man, but one of great affinities, who takes up into himself all arts, sciences, all knowables, as his food?
-He can spare nothing; he can dispose of everything.
-What is not good for virtue is good for knowledge.
+What is a great man but one of great affinities, who takes up into himself all arts, sciences, all knowables, as his food?
+He can spare nothing; he can dispose of every thing.
+What is not good for virtue, is good for knowledge.
 Hence his contemporaries tax him with plagiarism.
 But the inventor only knows how to borrow; and society is glad to forget the innumerable laborers who ministered to this architect, and reserves all its gratitude for him.
-When we are praising Plato, it seems we are praising quotations from Solon, and Sophron, and Philolaus.
+When we are praising Plato, it seems we are praising quotations from Solon and Sophron and Philolaus.
 Be it so.
-Every book is a quotation; and every house is a quotation out of all forests, and mines, and stone quarries; and every man is a quotation from all his ancestors.
+Every book is a quotation; and every house is a quotation out of all forests and mines and stone quarries; and every man is a quotation from all his ancestors.
 And this grasping inventor puts all nations under contribution.

-Plato absorbed the learning of his times,-Philolaus, Timaeus, Heraclitus, Parmenides, and what else; then his master, Socrates; and finding himself still capable of a larger synthesis,-beyond all example then or since,-he traveled into Italy, to gain what Pythagoras had for him; then into Egypt, and perhaps still further east, to import the other element, which Europe wanted, into the European mind.
+Plato absorbed the learning of his times,-Philolaus, Timæus, Heraclitus, Parmenides, and what else; then his master, Socrates; and finding himself still capable of a larger synthesis,-beyond all example then or since,-he travelled into Italy, to gain what Pythagoras had for him; then into Egypt, and perhaps still farther East, to import the other element, which Europe wanted, into the European mind.
 This breadth entitles him to stand as the representative of philosophy.
-He says, in the Republic, "Such a genius as philosophers must of necessity have, is wont but seldom, in all its parts, to meet in one man; but its different parts generally spring up in different persons."
-Every man, who would do anything well, must come to it from a higher ground.
+He says, in the Republic, "Such a genius as philosophers must of necessity have, is wont but seldom in all its parts to meet in one man, but its different parts generally spring up in different persons."
+Every man who would do anything well, must come to it from a higher ground.
 A philosopher must be more than a philosopher.
-Plato is clothed with the powers of a poet, stands upon the highest place of the poet, and (though I doubt he wanted the decisive gift of lyric expression) mainly is not a poet, because he chose to use the poetic gift to an ulterior purpose.
+Plato is clothed with the powers of a poet, stands upon the highest place of the poet, and (though I doubt he wanted the decisive gift of lyric expression), mainly is not a poet because he chose to use the poetic gift to an ulterior purpose.

 Great geniuses have the shortest biographies.
 Their cousins can tell you nothing about them.
 They lived in their writings, and so their house and street life was trivial and commonplace.
 If you would know their tastes and complexions, the most admiring of their readers most resembles them.
-Plato, especially, has no external biography.
+Plato especially has no external biography.
 If he had lover, wife, or children, we hear nothing of them.
-He ground them all into paint.
-As a good chimney burns its smoke, so a philosopher converts the value of all his fortunes into his intellectual performances.

-He was born 430 A. C., about the time of the death of Pericles; was of patrician connection in his times and city; and is said to have had an early inclination for war; but in his twentieth year, meeting with Socrates, was easily dissuaded from this pursuit, and remained for ten years his scholar, until the death of Socrates.
-He then went to Megara; accepted the invitations of Dion and of Dionysius, to the court of Sicily; and went thither three times, though very capriciously treated.
-He traveled into Italy; then into Egypt, where he stayed a long time; some say three,-some say thirteen years.
-It is said, he went farther, into Babylonia: this is uncertain.
-Returning to Athens, he gave lessons, in the Academy, to those whom his fame drew thither; and died, as we have received it, in the act of writing, at eighty-one years.
+He ground them all into paint.2 As a good chimney burns its smoke, so a philosopher converts the value of all his fortunes into his intellectual performances.
+QUALL CANON from this pursuit and remained for ten years his scholar, until the death of Socrates.
+He then went to Megara, accepted the invitations of Dion and of Dionysius to the court of Sicily, and went thither three times, though very capriciously treated.
+He travelled into Italy; then into Egypt, where he stayed a long time; some say three, - some say thirteen years.
+It is said he went farther, into Babylonia: this is uncertain.
+Returning to Athens, he gave lessons in the Academy to those whom his fame drew thither; and died, as we have received it, in the act of writing, at eighty-one years.